Bassa Mawem

-Bassa Mawem (born 9 November 1984) is a French professional speed climber.
+Bassa Mawem (born 9 November 1984) is a French professional speed climber who specialises in competition climbing.
 He qualified for the 2020 Summer Olympics.
+He also qualified for the 2024 Olympics.

+Career

 He won the overall title in the speed climbing event at the 2018 and 2019 IFSC Climbing World Cup.

-On 3 August 2021, Mawem established the first Olympic Record of 5.45 s during the Speed Qualifications, but was unable to compete in the final due to an injury.
+On 3 August 2021, Mawem established the first Olympic Record of 5.45s during the Speed Qualifications but was unable to compete in the final due to an injury.

+At the 2024 Summer Olympics in Paris, Mawem won by 0.01 seconds his heat against Ukraine's Yaroslav Tkach in the elimination round of qualifications.
+Mawem ended up in seventh place after losing in the quarterfinals to Indonesia's Veddriq Leonardo, the eventual gold medalist.

+Personal life

 His younger brother Mickaël is also a professional climber.